dunglas/mercure/docs/hub/cluster.md

 ### Updates

-New releases of the High Availability Mercure.rocks Hub are automatically available available in the Amazon S3 bucket containing the binary and on the Docker registry.
+New releases of the High Availability Mercure.rocks Hub are automatically available in the Amazon S3 bucket containing the binary and on the Docker registry.

 ## Support